San Diego Theft Lawyer

 • Petty Theft, Penal Code 490: Petty theft is punishable by up to $1,000 in fines, up to six months in jail, or both.
 It is defined as any theft that is not outlined as grand theft from Penal Code 487 to 487(m).

-• Grand Theft, Penal Code 487: Grand theft may be charged as a felony or a misdemeanor, depending on the specific crime committed.
+• Grand Theft, Penal Code 487: Grand theft may be charged as a misdemeanor or a felony , depending on the specific crime committed.
 Theft of a firearm results in penalties of between 16 months and three years in prison.
 Generally, grand theft results in up to one year in jail.
 Grand theft includes offenses such as:

 • Theft of property over $950